Chssam/pixel_maper/README.md

 # pixel_maper
 Placemap for pxls.space

 Simple As This, For Now...
+Maybe Little Too Much Boiler Code.

 No optimize done.